RodZill4/material-maker/addons/procedural_material/doc/node_voronoi.rst

 * *Scale X* and *Scale Y* define the number of feature points that define the noise

-* *Intersity* is a factor applied to the first output of the node.
+* *Intensity* is a factor applied to the first output of the node.

 Notes
 +++++